Skip to main content

 The Decline of Newspapers and Print Media

-Marketing as we know it today — targeted ads designed to influence consumer behavior — came into practice in the late 19th century, largely through ad space bought in newspapers.
+Marketing as we know it today — targeted ads designed to influence consumer behavior — came into practice in the late 19th century, largely through ad space that brands bought in newspapers.
 Marketing evolved in the mid-20th century as radio, television and magazines diversified the media landscape.

 Beginning in the 1990s, widespread use of the internet again changed how marketers reached customers.
-According to the CEO of InMobi in a Forbes article, “Americans have been spending more time looking at their mobile device screens than they’ve spent watching TV since 2019, according to eMarketer.
-For media and entertainment companies (and really all advertisers), it’s critical to reach their target audience where they are: using mobile apps.”
 As Americans gained newfound access to news and entertainment online, often for free, daily papers struggled to maintain readership and subscription levels.
-The loss of revenue from classified advertising was particularly damaging for print newspapers.
+The loss of revenue from classified advertising dealt a particularly damaging blow to print newspapers.

 The Rise of Digital-Age Marketing

-• Search Engine Optimization (SEO): the use of keywords and other components to improve a website’s online ranking.
+• Search engine optimization (SEO): The use of keywords and other components to improve a website’s online ranking.

-• Content Marketing: the promotion of content assets through blogging, infographics and online brochures.
+• Content marketing: The promotion of content assets through blogging, infographics and online brochures.

-• Social Media Marketing: the process of creating brand awareness and drawing business to websites through social media posts.
+• Social media marketing: The process of creating brand awareness and drawing business to websites through social media posts.

 Our Commitment to Content Publishing Accuracy